Portsmouth Square pedestrian bridge: Influence

 The location has inspired a new skate feature, called "China banks," which is a sloped quarter pipe-like bank with ledges in front and is featured at a number of skateparks and skate competitions around the world, including skateparks in Eveleigh, New South Wales, Australia, Tampa, Florida, Los Angeles, Scantlebury Skate Park in New Haven, Connecticut, Bangkok, Thailand, Solana Beach, California, Marrakesh, Morocco, and others.
 Skate company Vans opened a skatepark and event center in Chicago, Illinois called the House of Vans which has a replica of the bridge, and other famous skate spots.
 A popular skate spot in New York's Chinatown also has a similar feature and is called China Banks in reference to this one.
 When Thrasher opened their brick-and-mortar store on 6th Street, it was meant to partly serve as a commemoration to the history and culture of skateboarding in San Francisco; as part of that, it featured photos and clothing featuring China Banks.
 Duncan McDuie-Ra, a professor of Urban Sociology at The University of Newcastle, has published books on famous skate spots and has documented China Banks.

+In video games

+The site's importance in skateboarding led to its inclusion as a virtual location in skateboarding video games.
+Tony Hawk's Pro Skater had a level of San Francisco which featured the bridge.
+The bridge is a location in the skateboarding video game Session: Skate Sim.

 Community use

 The Hilton hotel sometimes uses it for private events.
 It also sees occasional public community use as an extension of Portsmouth Square, Chinatown's "living room."
+Festivities have been held on the bridge during the annual Chinese New Year Festival.
 The Portsmouth Square Clubhouse, a community room connected beneath the bridge, is rarely used.

+In May 2025, local community groups organized one of the world's first Chinatown Pride Festivals which included a procession from Grant Street to Portsmouth Square and a celebration on the bridge.